 (b) Disobedience of a subpoena, refusal to be sworn, or refusal to answer as a witness, is punishable as a contempt of the district court.
 The board or a board member must file a complaint of the disobedience with the district court of the county where the disobedience occurred.

 (c) Witnesses receive the same fees and mileage as in civil actions.

 (d) Persons must be sworn before testifying and the right to examine or cross-examine is the same as in civil actions.

-Subd.
-3. Hearings.
 Hearings must be public, conducted by the board or an authorized board member, and affected persons have the opportunity to be heard.
 The board must provide a stenographer to take the testimony and proceedings at the hearings must be recorded and preserved.
 Hearings must be conducted as much as practicable in the same way as civil actions.

-Subd.
-4. Position of state agencies.
 State agencies may adopt opposite positions on the matter before the board when full advocacy will assist in disclosing the public interest.

 Within 60 days of the close of a hearing the board must make findings and recommendations based solely on the evidence presented at the public hearing.